Classification of finite-dimensional Lie superalgebras whose even part is a three-dimensional simple Lie algebra over a field of characteristic not two or three: Introduction

-Then, there are three cases :} \begin{enumerate}[label=\alph*)] \it \item $\lbrace \gg_1,\gg_1 \rbrace=\lbrace 0 \rbrace$ ; \item $\gg\cong \gg_0\oplus(\gg_0\oplus k) \oplus \mathcal{Z}(\gg)$, \quad (see Example \ref{ex ss+ss+k}) ; \item $\gg\cong \osp_k(1|2)\oplus \mathcal{Z}(\gg)$, \quad (see Example \ref{osp(12)}). \end{enumerate} It follows from this classification that $\gg$ is simple if and only if $\gg\cong \osp_k(1|2)$ or $\gg_1=\lbrace 0 \rbrace$.
-It also follows that, if $k$ is of positive characteristic and the restriction of the bracket to $\gg_1$ is non-zero, then $\gg$ is a restricted Lie superalgebra in the sense of V. Petrogradski (\cite{PETROGRADSKI19921}) and Y. Wang-Y. Zhang (\cite{Wang2000}).
+where the right-hand side of this equation is to be understood as an even element of $\gg$.
+It follows from this classification that $\gg$ is simple if and only if $\gg\cong \osp_k(1|2)$ or $\gg_1=\lbrace 0 \rbrace$.
+It also follows that, if $k$ is of positive characteristic $p$ and the restriction of the bracket to $\gg_1$ is non-zero, then $\gg$ is a restricted Lie superalgebra in the sense of V. Petrogradski (\cite{PETROGRADSKI19921}) and Y. Wang-Y. Zhang (\cite{Wang2000}).
+See Corollary \ref{cor restricted} for explicit formulae for the $[p]|[2p]$-mapping.
 We first prove the theorem when $\gg_0$ is $\sl(2,k)$ and $k$ is either of characteristic zero or of positive characteristic and algebraically closed.
 An essential point here is that for such fields, the classification of finite-dimensional, irreducible representations of $\sl(2,k)$ is known (for $k$ of positive characteristic and algebraically closed see for example \cite{RudShaf} or \cite{StradeF}).
 This, together with a careful study of the restriction of the bracket to irreducible $\sl(2,k)$-submodules of $\gg_1$, is the main ingredient of the proof.
 It turns out that the main difficulty occurs when $k$ is of positive characteristic and the only irreducible submodules of $\gg_1$ are trivial.
 In this case we do not have complete reducibility of finite-dimensional representations of $\sl(2,k)$ but nevertheless, using notably an observation of H. Strade (see \cite{Strade}), we show that the bracket restricted to $\gg_1$ is trivial as expected.
 Once we have proved our result under the restricted hypotheses above, we use three rather general results (see Propositions \ref{non-split 2-dim rep}, \ref{supercentre} and \ref{bourbaki}) to extend it to the case when $k$ is not algebraically closed and $\gg_0$ is not necessarily isomorphic to $\sl(2,k)$.
 Recall that if $k$ is not algebraically closed there are in general many three-dimensional simple Lie algebras over $k$, not just $\sl(2,k)$ (see \cite{MALCOLMSON1992}).
 The paper is organised as follows.
-In Section 2 we give the precise definition of the Lie superalgebras which appear in our classification.
+In Section 2 we give a precise definition of the Lie superalgebras which appear in our classification.
 In Section 3 we give some general consequences of the Jacobi identities of a Lie superalgebra whose even part is simple.
 In Section 4 we recall what is known on the structure of finite-dimensional irreducible representations of $\sl(2,k)$ and a criterion of complete reducibility in positive characteristic due to N. Jacobson (see \cite{Jacobson1958}).
 In Section 5, assuming that $k$ is of characteristic zero or of positive characteristic and algebraically closed, we prove some vanishing properties of the bracket of a Lie superalgebra of the form $\gg=\sl(2,k)\oplus \gg_1$.
-In the last section we prove the main results of the paper (Theorems \ref{classification LSA alg clos} and \ref{thm final}) and give some counter-examples in characteristic two and three.
+In the last section we prove the main results of the paper (Theorems \ref{classification LSA alg clos} and \ref{thm final}) and give some counter-examples in characteristic two and three. \textit{Throughout this paper, the field $k$ is always of characteristic not two or three (except in the comments and examples given after Corollary \ref{cor restricted}).}